How Genetics Influences Medicine Metabolism

 After reading this article, the practising nurse should be able to:

-Patient response to drugs varies widely and the reasons for this are diverse and complex.
-It is estimated that genetic factors account for 20 to 95 per cent of patient variability in response to individual drugs.
+Patient responses to medicines vary widely and the reasons for this are diverse and complex.
+It is estimated that genetic factors account for 20 to 95% of patient variability in response to individual drugs.

 Pharmacogenetics is the study of the effect of single-gene genetic factors on the response of individuals or population subgroups to certain drugs.

-Pharmacogenomics evaluates genetic differences within a population that explain certain observed responses to a drug or susceptibility to a health problem, and involves a larger genome approach that considers not only single-gene effects but also multi-gene interactions and pathways.
+Pharmacogenomics, on the other hand, evaluates genetic differences within a population that explain certain observed responses to a medicine or susceptibility to a health problem, and involves a larger genome approach that considers not only single-gene effects but also multi-gene interactions and pathways.

 The aim of pharmacogenomics is to enable the prescribing of drug therapy to be genetically guided, thereby optimising its effectiveness and reducing adverse side effects.

 The recognition that most human drug responses are multifactorial has led to the realisation that personalised or individualised medicine implies a broad consideration of factors and thus has resulted in the frequent use of the broader term pharmacogenomics.
 However, for all intents and purposes, the terms are more or less synonymous and tend to be used interchangeably.